TopoInVis-Workshop/2024/_pages/submission.md

 process by the members of our [international program committee](organization.html).

 The submission of abstract is required prior to the submission of a paper.
-The deadlines for the submission are given below.
-Please note that the paper submission deadline is now extended to June 28.
-If you notice a discrepency in the manuscript submission deadline on the PCS submission portal, kindly ignore it.
-The time and date specified here on the website are correct.

 ## Abstract Submission for Early Career Lightning Talks

-For submission of abstracts for early-career lightning talks, please follow [this link](https://forms.gle/YpkvNcDH1FyusqZX9) to submit the abstract and answer a few questions about yourself.
+For submission of abstracts for early-career lightning talks, please watch [this link](https://forms.gle/YpkvNcDH1FyusqZX9) for instructions to submit the abstract.

-# Important Dates

-{::options parse_block_html="true" /}

-To be determined